Galactagogues – Do you need to increase milk production?

 Galactogogues – Transcript

 However, before you go racing out to buy these products, know that the majority of you can make all the milk that your babies need, and even more than that if necessary.
-One of the problems is that mums are looking at the changing patterns of the baby and losing confidence in their milk supply.
-So please look at all the information in the videos that will help you to know that your baby is getting enough milk – also, how to boost your supply by many other means FIRST before you think about galactagogues.
+One of the problems is that mums are looking at the changing patterns of the baby (normal patterns video) and losing confidence in their milk supply.
+So please look at all the information in the videos that will help you to know that your baby is getting enough milk (reliable signs video) and also, how to boost your supply by many other means FIRST before you think about galactagogues.

-The average breastfeeding mother doesn’t need to use galactagogues.
+So remember that the average breastfeeding mother doesn’t need to use galactagogues.
 So what are the situations where they might be warranted?
-You have a genuine low supply, you’ve tried everything you can to boost that supply with all the available information.
+Now these are situations where you have a genuine low supply (other caused of low supply video) you’ve tried everything you can to boost that supply with all the available information.
 You’ve looked at medical factors in yourself that might have contributed to that low supply.
-It may be that you are an adoptive mum trying to get that milk supply in for your adoptive baby, or relactating, getting your milk supply back in again when you had stopped breastfeeding for a time.
+It may be that you are an adoptive mum trying to get that milk supply (induced lactation video) in for your adoptive baby, or relactating, getting your milk supply back in again when you had stopped breastfeeding for a time.
 So all of those are valid potential situations where a galactagogue could be useful.

 But let me make it clear that if you are using a galactagogue, it’s really important that you do ALL of the things to boost supply at the same time.
 That means: double pumping, skin to skin, best possible positioning, breast compressions.
 All of these things, combined with the galactagogue, will have the best possible result.
 Without all of those other things, it’s really not going to be useful to take that galactagogue.

-It’s important to know that whatever galactagogue you are taking, from a safety point of view, all galactagogues can potentially have side effects, and drug interactions even, (maybe that you’re on some other medication) – so it’s important that you seek out information from your doctor, and from people who are knowledgeable around lactation to check that these are okay for you to take, on an individual basis. .
+It’s important to know that whatever galactagogue you are taking, from a safety point of view, all galactagogues can potentially have side effects, and drug interactions even, (it might be that you’re on some other medication) – so it’s important that you seek out information from your doctor, and from people who are knowledgeable around lactation to check that these are okay for you to take, on an individual basis.